Signiant/ecs-cluster-scaledown/README.md

 * --region <AWS region>
 * --dryrun (don't actually kill any tasks - display only)

-In the above example, we tell the task to scale down the cluster by 1 instance.
-If the currently running tasks on whatever instance is selected (the least loaded at the time this task is started) are not done executing after 48 hours, the instance will be terminated regardless.
-Note that no AWS access key or secret access key, or even an AWS profile are provided - in this case the task was run on an EC2 instance using an IAM Role, hence they weren't needed.
+In the above example, we tell the task to scale down the cluster by 2 instances.
+If the currently running tasks on whatever instances are selected (the least loaded at the time this task is started) are not done executing after 48 hours, the instances will be terminated regardless.
+Note that no AWS access key or secret access key, or even an AWS profile are provided - in this case the task was run as a scheduled task in an ECS cluster using an IAM Role, hence they weren't needed.

 To use an AWS access key/secret key rather than a role: